tyrantdavis/Iterative-Linear-Regression/README.md

 ## Introduction
 This project aims to extend the use of the linear regression house valuation model to analyze housing data from Boston, Massachusetts, particularly around various attributes for the homes observed in the area and their prices using multiple algorithms.

-This project will scope, analyze, prepare, plot data, and seek to explain the findings from the analysis.
+This project will scope, analyze, prepare, and seek to explain the findings from the analysis.

 Here are some questions that this project seeks to answer: